repasscloud/lunavpn-www/app/content/english/pages/sign-up.md

 - **Dedicated Server**: Enjoy a dedicated server for the duration of your license period.
 - **24/7 Email Support**: Our support team is available round the clock to assist you.
 - **Dedicated IPv4/IPv6 Address**: Benefit from a dedicated IP address for enhanced security.
-- **Cloudflare DNS**: Utilize Cloudflare DNS for faster and more secure browsing.
+- **Cloudflare DNS**: Utilise Cloudflare DNS for faster and more secure browsing.
 - **Relocate to Any of 32 Locations**: Flexibility to change your server location anytime during the license period.
 - **Connect Up to 8 Devices**: Securely connect up to 8 devices simultaneously per VPN license.
 - **Secured by WireGuard**: Our VPN service is secured using the latest WireGuard technology.